 Whether you are interviewing or being interviewed, odds are you are about to be a video star.
 We’ve rounded up the most practical and clear advice we could find to help with preparation.

-Some of our favorite tips refer to thoughtful consideration of your physical set-up:
+Some of our favorite tips refer to thoughtful consideration of your physical set-up, first impression and demeanor:

 > Camera Angle – a slightly elevated camera that is level with your face or a slightly downward view.

 > Lighting – maximize natural light and watch for shadows and silhouettes; a ring light gives a natural, ambient glow in spaces with limited options.